open-feature/java-sdk-contrib/providers/flagd/README.md

 ### Configuration options

-Options can be defined in the constructor or as environment variables, with constructor options having the highest precedence.
+Most options can be defined in the constructor or as environment variables, with constructor options having the highest precedence.
 Default options can be overridden through a `FlagdOptions` based constructor or set to be picked up from the environment variables.